Pinky (comics)

+Pinky is an Italian cartoon character created by Massimo Mattioli in 1973.
+He is the title character of an Italian humorous comic series of the same name created by Massimo Mattioli.
 The comics debuted in the children magazine Il Giornalino in October 1973 and through the years Pinky became the most loved character and the mascot of the magazine.
 The series features a small eccentric pink bunny named Pinky, who works as a photojournalist for a newspaper ("La notizia") run by a vain, tyrannical and selfish elephant named Perry.
-Its mission is to photograph any strange event or bizarre citizen.
+His mission is to photograph any strange event or bizarre citizen.